brianmiller/chili-assistant/README.md

 # chili-assistant

+chili-assistant works with <a href="https://www.chilisleep.com/products/ooler-sleep-system">ChiliSleep's Ooler system</a> and communicates over Bluetooth Low Energy (BLE).
+I'm using a Raspberry Pi 3 Model B, but any Linux system with a Bluetooth 4.0+ radio will work.

 chili-assistant requires a message bus.
 I'm a fan of <a href=https://hub.docker.com/_/eclipse-mosquitto>Mosquitto MQTT</a> which works great with Home Assistant.

 Simple execution examples: